Securing Your Infrastructure: The Imperative of Non-Transferable Workload Identities

 • Addressing interoperability challenges involves using standard protocols and formats.
 For example, supporting protocols like OAuth 2.0 and OpenID Connect can facilitate integration with a wider range of applications.

 Overcoming these challenges requires careful planning, the right tools, and a deep understanding of your infrastructure.
-Next, we'll explore how to measure the effectiveness of your workload identity security program.

 The Future of Workload Identity Security